Biography: A Journey of Hope and Healing (1960 – Present 2018)

 My father was a colonel in the Israeli army, commanding a vast operation of food supply logistics.
 My mother was a nurse.
 I shared a small room with my younger brother, Israel.
-We lived in a typical middle-class neighborhood, a melting pot of the Israeli society.
+We lived in a typical middle-class neighborhood, a melting pot of Israeli society.
 In 1967, the threat to Israel’s existence was clear and present.
 Gamal Abd al-Nasser, the Egyptian president, declared his intention to “throw the Jews into the sea” and “conquer Tel Aviv.”
 We felt alone in the face of an all-out Arab offensive.
-My seven-year old self clearly remembers the siren sound prompting us to the bunkers, and the euphoria that followed the swift and victorious Six-Day War.
+My seven-year-old self clearly remembers the siren sound prompting us to the bunkers and the euphoria that followed the swift and victorious Six-Day War.

-The other great rift not present in my neighborhood, yet strongly present in my consciousness was the divide between religious and secular Jews.
-Although we all lived in the same small country and shared many traditions, to a large extent we were living in different social worlds.
-I call it the great ‘spiritual’ schism because it reflects my own internal struggle and journey with faith.
-From a young age I studied the bible, those stories to this day are part of my innate associative thinking.
+The other great rift not present in my neighborhood, yet strongly present in my consciousness, was the divide between religious and secular Jews.
+Although we all lived in the same small country and shared many traditions, we lived in different social worlds to a large extent.
+I call it the great “spiritual” schism because it reflects my internal struggle and journey with faith.
+From a young age, I studied the Bible; those stories to this day are part of my innate associative thinking.
 They often gave me the impression that God is like a harsh and punishing father – I did not like him.
-The religious political parties impose their strict orthodox interpretations on the entire society.
-I resent that, consider it an invasion of sacred personal space.
-My father used to say that after Auschwitz he does not believe in God after Auschwitz.
+The religious’ political parties imposed their strict orthodox interpretations on the entire society.
+I resented that and considered it an invasion of sacred personal space.
+My father used to say that he did not believe in God after Auschwitz.

 On being a Paratrooper (1978-1981)

 “You don’t know what you get back until you give” – Bill Clapp